You may hear the term Employee Assistance Program (EAP) during your onboarding for a new job or during your employer’s benefits enrollment period.

 EAP information will usually be disclosed to you when you start a new job.
 Review your benefits documents to see what is covered.
 If you no longer have access to those documents, you can ask your HR representative for more resources.

 Yes.
 The best part about EAPs is that there's no cost to you!
-EAPs are entirely separate from medical and behavioral health benefits, meaning you can also use your EAP before using your other health benefits.
+Employee Assistance Programs are entirely separate from medical and behavioral health benefits, meaning you can also use your EAP before using your other health benefits.

 Usually.
-Your EAP is a voluntary program that will offer you free assessments, counseling, referrals, and more.
+Your Employee Assistance Program is a voluntary program that will offer you free assessments, counseling, referrals, and more.
 In some cases, your EAP benefits reset each year, so it’s important to look into your EAP specifically.
+Learn how to use an EAP or insurance to cover the cost of therapy.

 In most cases, yes.
 Usually, all household members are eligible to use your EAP services, but check with your HR representative or online to make sure that’s true for your specific EAP.